 Location & Directions

-Mashpi Lodge is located in the heart of the Chocoan cloudforest in Ecuador, a short drive from the capital city, Quito.
+Mashpi Lodge is located in the heart of the Chocoan cloudforest in Ecuador, north of the capital city, Quito.

 When to go